- NATIONALISM

 I grew up among Christians who heavily promoted

-These are the folks who taught me there’s no such thing as separation of church and state, ’cause those words aren’t in the Constitution; they’re just in some letter by Thomas Jefferson, who was
+These are the folks who, when I was a lad, taught me there’s no such thing as “separation of church and state,” ’cause these words aren’t in the Constitution; they’re just in some letter by Thomas Jefferson, who was

 Yeah, it’s to indicate the year, but “our Lord” is still in there.
 Ergo he’s America’s Lord.
 It’s constitutional!

-So there is no such separation, they insisted.
+So there is no such separation, these Christians insist.
 Congress opens with prayer.
 The Supreme Court opens with “God save the United States and this honorable Court.”
 Presidents swear their oaths on bibles and hold prayer breakfasts.
 We have “under God” in the pledge of allegiance.
 Our national motto is “In God We Trust.”

 So what’s the First Amendment about?

-So the myth, according to Christian nationalists, is that the United States was founded to be Christian… and by and large has actually been Christian.
+So the myth, according to Christian nationalists, is the United States was founded by Christians for Christians, to be Christian.
+And by and large has actually been Christian.
 Yeah there have been aberrations, like the

-But Christian nationalists insist we’ve always been Christian—and the reason for America’s various problems today, is we aren’t.
-So we need to go back to being Christian.
+But Christian nationalists insist we’ve always been Christian.
+And the reason for America’s various problems today, is we’ve violated our forebears’ covenants with God, so we need to go back to being Christian.
 We need to elect good Christians to public office, and have ’em ban

 Yeah, it’s hypocrisy.